tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者工具/COS Migration 工具_intl.md

 ## Migration Mechanism and Process
 ### How Migration Works
 COS Migration is stateful, and the files successfully migrated are recorded in the db directory and stored in the leveldb file in the form of KV.
-Before each migration is started, presence of the path to be migrated is first checked in the db directory.
-If it exists and its attributes are the same as those in db, the migration is skipped; otherwise, the migration is performed.
+Before starting each migration, presence of the path to be migrated is first checked in the db directory.
+If it exists and its attributes are the same as those in db, migration will be skipped; otherwise, migration will be performed.
 The attributes here vary by migration type.
 For migrations from a local system, mtime is checked.
-For migrations from other cloud storage services and bucket replication, it is checked whether the length of the source file's etag is the same as that in db.
+For migrations from other cloud storage services and bucket replication, whether the length of the source file's etag is the same as that in db will be checked.
 Therefore, instead of finding a file in COS, db should be checked to see whether it has a successfully migrated record there.
 If a file is deleted or modified by another means (such as COSCMD or console) and COS Migration is bypassed, COS Migration will not migrate the file again as it cannot perceive the change.

 ### Migration Steps
 1. The configuration file is read, the corresponding configuration section is read according to the migration type, and the parameters are checked.